Will Video Streaming Replace Cable Television?

 Causes for Decline in Cable TV Viewers

-The primary reasons why consumers are distancing themselves from cable and satellite television are increase in subscription costs, selective bundling packages, and rising network disputes.
+The primary reasons why consumers are distancing themselves from cable and satellite television, is, increase in subscription costs, selective bundling packages, and rising network disputes.
 This is causing frustration among the consumers who are fuming at cable and satellite TV providers.

 Reasons for Video Streaming Popularity